-Along with a wide range of characters to her credit, first on the stage for many years before she initially appeared in front of the camera, she has the ability to use her astonishing voice as a magnificent tool the way a musician uses his instrument or a painter works with his brush and canvas.
-It’s just one of her many assets as a multi-talented actress, and because of her versatility, I often compare her to Patricia Clarkson, JoBeth Williams or Christine Lahti, for many years now some of America’s most reliable leading and character actresses.
+Along with a wide range of characters to her credit, first on the stage for many years before she initially appeared in front of the camera, she has the ability to use her astonishing voice as a magnificent tool the way a musician uses his instrument, or a painter works with his brush and canvas.
+It’s just one of her many assets as a multi-talented actress.
+Because of her versatility, I often compare her to Patricia Clarkson, JoBeth Williams, or Christine Lahti, for many years now some of America’s most reliable leading and character actresses.

 I met with Ms. Becquart on a bright and sunny afternoon in Antwerp to talk about her craft, her métier, as an all-round actress.

 Ms. Becquart, do you remember when you first were bitten by the acting bug?

 When I was about thirteen or fourteen, I knew I wanted to become an actress.
 As a child, I was very quiet and shy, and I read many books.
 They got me hooked on great stories and the power of language.
 The teacher who taught us the Greek language at high school let me play Antigone in Greek.
 Later, while studying at drama school, I followed several courses, and one of them was taught by an elderly teacher who gave me the passion and the enthusiasm for the theater.
 By then, I was convinced that I only wanted to be a stage actress, and when I did the classic plays, it was pure magic to me.
 And then accidently, I got involved in motion pictures, which of course was a whole new world for me.
 I am very happy that the camera crossed my path.
 I really do enjoy it.